Closed form perturbative relativistic modifications to wave-packet dynamics in the quantum harmonic oscillator: Introduction

-and can reach the $10^{-3}$--$10^{-2}$ level for $\hbar\omega \sim 1$--$10\,$keV, motivating a systematic analysis of relativistic deviations in the dynamics of trapped-electron Gaussian states.
-One of the bright points of our study is to show that these corrections scale linearly with $\eta_{E}$ and can reach observable levels in next-generation trapped-electron platforms, while remaining within the validity of the $1/c^{2}$ expansion.
-This constitutes, to our knowledge, the first systematic and time-resolved analysis of relativistic modifications to electron wave-packet widths and uncertainty relations in a harmonic potential.
+One of the bright points of our study is to show that some of these corrections scale linearly with $\eta_{E}$ and can reach observable levels in next-generation trapped-electron platforms, while remaining within the validity of the $1/c^{2}$ expansion.
+Indeed, we could show that the modification in variances (both in position and momentum spaces) can reach 0.15\% to 1.5\% level for oscillator energy $\hbar\omega \in [1 keV, 10keV]$, motivating a systematic analysis of relativistic deviations in the dynamics of trapped-electron Gaussian states.
+On the other hand the leading order relativistic modification to the saturated uncertainty product $\sigma_p\sigma_q = \hbar/2$ only shows up as $1/c^4$ correction and therefore can be safely ignored for the above energy range.
+This constitutes, to our knowledge, the first systematic and time-resolved analysis of relativistic modifications to electron wave-packet widths/variances and uncertainty relations in a harmonic potential.

 This paper is organized as follows: we provide the mathematical details of calculating observable expectation values considering leading perturbation in section \ref{sec2}.
 In section \ref{sec3} we use the general results found in \ref{sec2} and calculate them explicitly for Gaussian wave packets.
 Various modifications for the widths of wave packets and the minimum uncertainty relationships are calculated in this section.
 In section \ref{sec4} we consider electron wave packets and show that the perturbative relativistic corrections are experimentally relevant for keV scale harmonic confinement energies.
 Finally, we conclude in section \ref{sec5}.
 There is one appendix listing various explicit expressions of observable expectation values.